wiremock/wiremock.org/_studio_docs/mock-rest-api.md

-Inevitably this means that teams are delayed shipping new features when APIs aren't finished, sandbox environments are down or test scenarios can't be run, so being able to quickly deploy a mock API is essential to keep things moving.
+Inevitably this means that teams are delayed shipping new features when APIs aren't finished, sandbox environments are down or test scenarios can't be run, so being able to quickly deploy a [mock API server](/) is essential to keep things moving.

 In this tutorial you'll build a mock REST API from a fictitious contact manager, which is suitable for integration, functional and performance testing.